DavidAlphaFox/babelia/README.md

   - [ ] keep track of what is done and what is todo,
   - [ ] add to the todo only if is html and utf8, so before indexing the source document.
+- [ ] normalize query: remove useless whitespace to play nice with the cache
 - [ ] web: input query
 - [ ] web: display results
+- [ ] log queries that take more that 5 seconds (configurable),
+- [ ] babelia queries show: output slow queries,
+- [ ] babelia cache update FILENAME
+- [ ] babelia cache refresh
+- [ ] extract and sanitize title of the document before indexing

+## v0.3.0

 - [ ] index: support structured documents
 - [ ] guix package definition for dependencies,
 - [ ] benchmark with scheme world dump, and commit the resulting,